berniewu2/WutheringWaveEchoScorer/README.md

 ```
 then select the character you want to analyze

-7. Rename the image to `resonator.jpeg`
+7. Move the image to input folder

 ## 2. Clone & Install